All Episodes

 So I hope we can find a way to end those sorts of attacks.

-Um this was a case that I think has been running since 2013.
+This was a case that I think has been running since 2013.

-And we have to do a better job at neutralizing those types of threats uh when we can.
+And we have to do a better job at neutralizing those types of threats when we can.

-But that's your basic trade craft for a foreign adversary trying to attack American interests.
+But that's your basic tradecraft for a foreign adversary trying to attack American interests.

 I don't think so.

-And by their own admission, you know, I think uh President Putin has made it pretty clear that uh he's going to uh put Russia first, and uh if the U.S. suffers because of that uh his past actions, whether whether he admits that he's participated in election fraud or the Russia hoax or bounty gate or what have you,
+And by their own admission, you know, I think President Putin has made it pretty clear that he's going to put Russia first.

-his past actions and the intel that we have collected show that he just doesn't care about hurting the United States national security interest, and that is a significant matter for concern.
+And if the U.S. suffers because of that, his past actions, whether he admits that he's participated in election fraud or the Russia hoax or Bounty Gate or what have you, his past actions and the intel that we have collected show that he just doesn't care about hurting the United States national security interest.

-So he's he called these meetings constructive, I believe that's the right.
+So he called these meetings constructive.

-I mean you know, once a GRU agent, always a GRU agent, right?
+I mean, you know, once a GRU agent, always a GRU agent, right?

-He's playing to the international stage, he's trying to become the the diplomat of the arena while behind the scenes, you know, being the sort of uh Hannibal Lecter of the intelligence world.
+He's trying to become the diplomat of the arena while behind the scenes, you know, being the sort of Hannibal Lecter of the intelligence world.

-There were also, you know, another issue, of course, is you know, nuclear proliferation and so forth, and apparently, you know, following these meetings, uh the U.S. will go back to talking with uh Russia about the nuclear, the state the state of the nuclear arsenals.
+And apparently, you know, following these meetings, the U.S. will go back to talking with Russia about the nuclear, the state of the nuclear arsenals.

-Look, I'm all for engaging diplomatically if we can reduce and and eliminate the threat of nuclear weapons globally.
+Look, I'm all for engaging diplomatically if we can reduce and eliminate the threat of nuclear weapons globally.

-It's It's a great policy position to take.
+It's a great policy position to take.

 But if it's backed by nothing other than empty rhetoric, it is hurtful to the United States.